 WPS holds a register of its more able pupils, who are named as Subject Leaders.
-Membership on the register can be achieved through a member of the School's staff identifying a particular talent or ability in a child, or by recommendation from an external body the child is involved with.
 Rarely, a child may be placed in a year group above his/her chronological year group.
 The needs of our able pupils are met through a distinct programme of differentiation in the classroom as well as through extension and enrichment opportunities which are offered from time to time.

-[For further details see Gifted and Talented Pupils Policy.]
+[For further details see the Prep School, Learning & Teaching Policy]